If you’re a secure tenant, you may want to consider swapping homes with another secure tenant. This is known as a mutual exchange.

 You can ask friends and family if they know anyone who is looking to swap homes.
 There are also lots of groups on Facebook which have been set up to help people to advertise and search for homes.
 In Facebook, search words like council, exchange and home swap.
 If you choose to search for a swap using this method, please think carefully before giving your address or swapping contact details with people you do not know.

 When you have found a swap, you will need to fill in a form to apply for the mutual exchange.

-We will acknowledge receipt of your form within five days.
+We will acknowledge receipt of your form within ten working days.
 We’ll need to complete some general checks before we can authorise the swap.
 It can take up to 42 days for us to complete these checks and make a decision.